uclahs-cds/package-moPepGen/docs/file-format.md

 + **`OFFSET`**: The offset of each fragment after the `start` position of the gene.
 Each segment can be either an exon or intron.
 + **`LENGTH`**: The length of each fragmet.
 + **`INTRON`**: The indices of fragments that are introns.
-+ **`TRANSCRIPTS`** The transcript IDs that are able to generate this circRNA (e.g. contains all exons and introns of the circRNA.)
++ **`TRANSCRIPT`** The transcript ID that are able to generate this circRNA (e.g. contains all exons and introns of the circRNA.)
 + **`GENE_SYMBOL`** The name of the gene.

 The ID of circRNAs consist of two components.
-They all start with \<gene_id>-circRNA or \<gene_id>-ciRNA where `gene_id` is the value from the `CHROM` column.
+They all start with \<transcript_id>-circRNA or \<transcript_id>-ciRNA where `transcript_id` is the value from the `CHROM` column.
 Following that is the information for each fragment including E (exon) or I (intron) and the index of the fragment.
 For example,ENSG0001-circRNA-E2-I2-E3 is made up of the second exon, second intron, and the third exon of the gene ENSG0001.
 ## 2 Variant Peptide FASTA

 In moPepGen, the headers of the final output variant peptide FASTA contains the transcript IDs and variants associated with this variant peptide.
 The header of a peptide record starts with the transcript ID, followed by the gene ID and gene symbol, and the variant IDs that it is associated with, separated by '|'.
 The Variant IDs are defined in the GVF files.
 In some cases, several non-canonical peptides from the same transcript may share the same variants.
 This is most common in cases of peptide miscleavages.
 In addition, a frameshifting variant may cause multiple non-canonical peptides.
 A integer index is thus always added to the end to resolve redundancies.